Gurobi¶

 model = gurobi.Model(env)

-For example, you can set the parameter of the gurobi.Env
+For example, you can set the parameter of the gurobi.Env object to choose the licensing behavior.

 env = gurobi.Env(empty=True)